 For any other information about the farm, please contact the Farm Manager, Ervin Raboy, either by telephone at 845-207-9355(answered weekly), or e-mail using the link at the bottom of the page

-For pictures of the apartments or the mushrooms operation please visit the right menu on the "gallery page."
+For pictures of the apartments or the egg or mushroom operation please visit the "Food" menu link above

 The farm has been in continuous operation since the 1800's amongst 2 different families, the Bailey's and the Raboy's.
 The Town of Southeast and surrounding towns of North Salem, Somers and Danbury are rich in Circus heritage.
 The great American tradition was actually founded in this very area.
 Hachaliah Bailey was the first American to have an Elephant.
 Hachaliah and his nephew George F Bailey would be the same family line in the now well known, Barnum and Bailey Circus.
 Hack's son Oscar would have daughter, Hazel, who married Solomon Heady.
 It was Solomon who sold the farm to Ervin Raboy in the mid-1960's.